 Cuttyhunk Island, The Elisabeth Islands, MA

-You will definitely be shifting gears on the New England coast when you anchor off of Cuttyhunk.
+You will shift gears on the New England coast when you anchor off Cuttyhunk.
 With a year-round population of around 50 people, this island provides a nearly 360-degree protected harbor with tons of beachfront.
 The Elisabeth islands offer miles of protected waters to explore, whether by dinghy or sail/motorboat.

-There isn’t any nightlife to be had on Cuttyhunk, but the town is fun and easy to walk around, and you can always pop into the Cuttyhunk Historical Society to learn about the island’s unique history dating back to the 1600s when Bartholomew Gosnold first visited.
+There isn’t any nightlife in Cuttyhunk, but the town is fun and easy to walk around.
+You can always pop into the Cuttyhunk Historical Society to learn about the island’s unique history dating back to the 1600s when Bartholomew Gosnold first visited.

 Vineyard Haven and Oak Bluffs, Martha’s Vineyard

-Vineyard Haven has a nice, protected harbor to pull into on your way around the island.
-The Black Dog Tavern is a great restaurant to try.
-They offer brunch, wine tastings, and weekday dinner specials.
-The Gannon & Benjamin Marine Railway is a cool boatyard to check out.
-It is world-famous for classic boat building and restoration.
+Vineyard Haven has a lovely, protected harbor to pull into on your way around the island.
+The Black Dog Tavern is a great restaurant, offering brunch, wine tastings, and weekday dinner specials.
+The Gannon & Benjamin Marine Railway is a cool boatyard to check out, and it is world-famous for classic boat building and restoration.

 Oak Bluffs is just around the corner from Vineyard Haven and is an easy drive or boat trip.
-Steamship Authority ferries arriving from Woods Hole are regularly entering and exiting both Vineyard Haven and Oak Bluffs, so be sure to stay vigilant when crossing their routes.
+Steamship Authority ferries arriving from Woods Hole regularly enter and exit both Vineyard Haven and Oak Bluffs, so be sure to stay vigilant when crossing their routes.

-The Flying Horses Carousel in Oak Bluffs is one of the country’s oldest functioning carousels and not to be missed if you have children in tow.
-You can actually rent out the whole carousel during the months of April, May, September, and October (after normal carousel hours) for birthday parties.
+The Flying Horses Carousel in Oak Bluffs is one of the country’s oldest functioning carousels and is not to be missed if you have children in tow.
+You can rent the whole carousel for birthday parties during April, May, September, and October (after regular carousel hours).
 Make sure to try and grab the brass ring as you go around!

 Edgartown, Martha’s Vineyard

-Edgartown is larger than Oak Bluffs and Vineyard Haven, with many more restaurants and shops to choose from.
-It is a great place to rent a bike and take a spin around the nearby beaches including Katama and South Beach.
+Edgartown is larger than Oak Bluffs and Vineyard Haven, with many more restaurants and shops.
+It is a great place to rent a bike and spin around the nearby beaches, including Katama and South Beach.

-No one can really talk about cruising the New England coast without making mention of Nantucket.
-There are moorings and anchoring is also allowed in certain areas.
-There is, of course, dockage available too.
+No one can talk about cruising the New England coast without making mention of Nantucket.
+There are moorings, and anchoring is also allowed in certain areas, and there is, of course, dockage available too.

 The island is ideal for biking around, considering how flat it is.
-Sankaty Head, Great Point, and Brand Point Lighthouses are great to visit.
-There are also plenty of beaches like Madaket and Dionis.
+Sankaty Head, Great Point, and Brand Point Lighthouses are great, and there are also plenty of beaches like Madaket and Dionis.

-The Company of the Cauldron is an amazing restaurant.
+The Company of the Cauldron is a fantastic restaurant.
 The French-trained Chef Joseph Keller has worked in some of the best restaurants in the country.
-The cuisine is primarily American in taste, but with French nuances.
+The cuisine is primarily American in taste but with French nuances.
 Make sure to make a reservation!
 CRU is also a great restaurant located right on the wharf front.
 Oysters and all other seafood are a must-try here.